UDOOboard/IoT-Docs/docs/05_UDOO_IoT_Interface_Description/05_Triggers.md

 * **lower or equal than**
 * **not equal to**

-In the `Then` sector you can choose using an actuator or/and let the system send an email notification when the logic of the trigger is true.
+In the `Then` sector you can choose using an **Actuator** or/and let the system **send an email notification** when the logic of the trigger is true.

+Also for the Actuators, you can choose the behavior to be produced when the condition set is true or false.